loretopaulinojr/loretopaulinojr.github.io/_posts/2025-05-02-Rejection.md

 At this point, I was holding out hope for good news from Yale.
 Even though I hadn’t been invited to their Prospective Student Day, I was still optimistic.
 My very, very logical reasoning?
 The universe can’t possibly give me two rejections in the same month.
 Well... on February 9, 2025, I got rejected by Yale.
 Welp.
 I later got rejected by WHOI and UCSD.
 Great.

 February was brutal for my mental health.
-On top of rejections, I got an unexpected update from UH Manoa, the mentor I applied to work with wasn’t actually part of the Microbiology program.
-That meant I’d either have to find a sponsor within Microbiology, convince my mentor to become a faculty member in that department, or switch to the Oceanography program.
-Fortunately, the graduate chair who reached out said I was a strong candidate and offered to help me navigate the situation.
+On top of rejections, I got an unexpected update from UH Manoa, the mentor I applied to work with wasn’t actually part of the program I applied to.
+Fortunately, the facutly who reached out said I was a strong candidate and offered to help me navigate the situation.

 During this chaotic time, I met with the professor I applied to work with, numerous times.
 And every meeting just reinforced what a great mentor he was.
 He reminded me of a former mentor I had back in Guam, very laid-back and grounded.
 I loved that lab in Guam.
 It felt like a literal blessing that he had been reading the same papers I’d been obsessing over on dissolved organic matter.
 Our research interests definitely aligned.